 - Visa Waiver Program: Passport Requirements Timeline (US Department of Homeland Security)

-British travellers who have not registered on ESTA before their trip are likely to be detained and sent home
+British passport holders who have not registered on ESTA before their trip will not be able to board their flight.

 Who to contact about travelling to the US